-- 1. Three (3) passes are required.
+- 1. Two (2) passes are required.
 Each pass must consist of a minimum of two contacts with the bed and no more than three.
 A maximum of two skills per pass. - 2.
-Two (2) passes must have difficulty, three (3) passes may have difficulty.
-One pass must include one somi, only two passes may include a somi. - 3.
+Two (2) passes may have difficulty.
+One pass must include one somi. - 3.
 Repeats are not allowed.
-A skill is considered repeated when used during the three (3) passes more than once as a mount, spotter, or dismount.
+A skill is considered repeated when used during the two (2) passes more than once as a mount, spotter, or dismount.
 A repeated skill will result in 1.0 pt deduction and loss of difficulty of skill.